npgsql/doc/doc/dev/tests.md

 ## Simple setup

-The Npgsql test suite requires a Postgresql backend to test against.
+The Npgsql test suite requires a PostgreSQL backend to test against.
 Simply use the latest version of Postgresql on your dev machine on the default port (5432).
-All tests will be run on database *npgsql_tests*, using user *npgsql_tests*, and password *npgsql_tests*.
+By default, all tests will be run using user *npgsql_tests*, and password *npgsql_tests*.
+Npgsql will automatically create a database called *npgsql_tests* and run its tests against this.

-To set this up, connect to Postgresql as the admin user as follows:
+To set this up, connect to PostgreSQL as the admin user as follows:

 {% highlight sql %}
 psql -h localhost -U postgresql
 <enter the admin password>
 create user npgsql_tests password 'npgsql_tests' superuser;
-create database npgsql_tests owner npgsql_tests;
 {% endhighlight %}

 And you're done.